How is my energy bill calculated? – A breakdown of heat network tariffs

 The unit rate is typically comprised of:

-1. Supplier costs - The cost per kilowatt-hour (kWh) of fuel consumed by the boilers in the plant room which generate the energy used for heating & hot water in your home.
+- Incoming fuel supply costs - The cost per kilowatt-hour (kWh) of fuel consumed by the boilers in the plant room.
+This generates the energy used for heating & hot water in your home.

 Your tariff will be reviewed every six to twelve months, ensuring that your unit rate remains fair and accurate to the running of the heat network.